 Along the way Sidney was an honored guest at events ranging from the Westminster Dog Show to the Wash.
 D.C.
 Memorial Day Parade in 2019, to the Veterans Day Parade in 2019 in NYC, where he was pushed in his wheelchair by the Mayor up 6th Ave.
 In Nashville this year, John Rich dedicated a song to Sidney that aired July 4th in a national TV special.

-Sidney traveled the country in his unique, patriotically-wrapped Buick Enclave, which became an iconic image in photos.
+On his No Regrets Tour, Sidney traveled the country in his unique, patriotically-wrapped Buick Enclave, which became an iconic image in photos.

 Sidney during his Army days.